stwklu/CMPUT366/assignment4/README.md

 As can be seen by looking at 8moves.png and 9moves.png, the 8 moves performs better.
 The proof is that 8 moves completes more episodes in 8000 moves, meaning that the optimal path found is shorter.
 9 moves must have a longer path.
 Still, both complete around double the number of episodes that 4 move completed in the textbook.

 The reason for the decrease with 9 moves may be that more actions, TD would need a longer period of time.
 Essentially, there are more actions to try, and this would then require more episodes in order to learn the optimal path.
 Perhaps with more episodes 9 moves may begin to beat 8 moves consistently.
+The player  also becomes victim to the wind which adds more complexity and less control with 9 moves.

 I used an alpha of 0.5 and epsilon of 0.1 as these were the values given in the textbook for the problem on the top of Page 107.